woflydev/viforest/README.md

 > Please check the [changelog](https://github.com/woflydev/viforest/blob/main/viforest/CHANGELOG.md) for the roadmap for future features and changes.
 >
 > **I am not affiliated with Viwoods in any way.
 This is an educational project that uses publicly accessible APIs.**

+> [!CAUTION]
+> **Installation of viforest (especially on MacOS) requires you to do some extra steps.**
+>
+> MacOS: Because I don't have a MacOS developer license, I can't sign the app.
+MacOS will say something along the lines of "this app is broken and cannot be opened" when you try to run it.
+You will need to allow the app to run by going to **System Preferences > Security & Privacy > General**, scrolling down, and clicking **"Open Anyway"** when prompted.
+If you don't see this option, right click the app in your **Applications** folder and select **"Open"**, then check again.
+>
+> Windows: Likewise, I haven't signed the application for Windows, so your system will likely pop up with a SmartScreen warning.
+You can ignore this warning and click **"Run Anyway"**.

 <p align="center">
     <picture>